bitPimps/noyouare.lixlink.com/wwwRoot/wp-content/plugins/digiproveblog/readme.txt

 7. Settings (Bulk Digiproving)

 == Changelog ==
+= 4.08 =
+* Removed copy and right-click restriction if current user has a capability to edit posts or pages
+* fixed minor bug - missing html tag
+* fixed problem where notice of Digiproving did not always appear in Block Editor

+= 4.07 =
+* Uses UTC dates to synch with server in calculating usage against daily allowances
+* Fixes problem where notice of Digiproving did not always appear in Block Editor (from WP 5.3.1 or 5.3.2)

+= 4.06 =
+* Tested up to WP 5.3
+* Fixed incompatibility with WP 5.3 where "& Digiprove" checkbox not shown

+= 4.05 =
+* Tested up to WP 5.2.5
+* Improvements in managing language of notice and license texts:
+* - All Digiprove/Copyright and License text now user-definable by subscribers
+* - Language ISO code is configurable
+* - Option to instruct automatic translation services not to translate notices and license texts
+* Fixed issue where results of Digiprove were sometimes not shown in copyright panel
+* Transaction result notice now appears at top of Block Editor screen (as well as in copyright panel)
+* Fixed bug where licenses with license type > 50 characters were not saved
+* Removed confusion with labelling of License Abstract field
+* Added HTML5 validation to some fields in settings
+* Fixed bug where custom notice text was not being shown in Settings (but was appearing correctly in web-page
+* minor bug-fixes and performance improvements

 = 4.04 =
 * Fixed bug with icon size in Digiprove Notice
 * Compatible up to Wordpress 5.1

 = 4.03 =
 * Fixed bug sometimes resulting in un-requested Digiprove transactions

 = 4.02 =
 * Fixed compatability problems for PHP versions before 5.4